 In the upcoming two articles, I will talk about mainly two topics.
 One is what kind of socio-economic changes did the Chinese government perceive and respond to.
 Are there security threats in the Uyghur society and what are their connections with foreign groups, especially extremists?
 To what extent do they justify the government’s policy?
 The other is what the ongoing issue tells us about church-state relations in China and the location of religion in China’s modernity.
 It discusses what religion means in Chinese official discourse and how this understanding of religion plants the root of conflict.
 The goal is to escape from the ‘good or bad people’ scenario and try to introduce some perspectives from Chinese sides.

-Banner image: Image Courtesy of Shuige via Getty Images © 2017, some rights reserved
+Banner image: Image the Republic of China Government via Wikimedia © 1942, some rights reserved